 One-Eyed Jacks distinctively discerns one man’s brooding, introspective journey of discovery mirroring the star/director’s own personality traits, values, life experiences, and waywardness making this a most personal and momentous undertaking, the results of which bear out.
 At one point, the film’s title is referred to in a clever verbal attack venomously delivered by Brando’s Rio to his once fatherly friend, the aptly named Dad Longworth (Karl Malden) who so devastatingly injured Rio’s feelings by betraying his trust, thus causing years of suffering in a deplorable hellish prison.
 One-Eyed Jacks’ plurality, however, accurately indicates more than one partly concealed character and accordingly will demonstrate time and again, in a well-integrated, fascinating and smart fashion, practically everyone’s duality and deceitfulness.

 The Criterion Blu-ray (Region A-locked, North America) of One-Eyed Jacks is my recommendation of the month and is scheduled for release on November 22nd, 2016.
 The transfer is almost immaculate, (see the above captures), and there are a plethora of insightful extras.
-My only complaints are what appears to be a slight inordinate saturation of purple in the Blu-ray transfer and that the original Paramount logo has been removed, having been replaced by the film's new owners Universal in the front and (somewhat ironic), restoration credits at the end.* Click on the Blu-ray for more details and ordering from Amazon.com
+My only complaints are what appears to be a slight inordinate tinge of purple in the Blu-ray transfer and that the original Paramount logo has been removed, having been replaced by the film's new owners Universal in the front and (somewhat ironic), restoration credits at the end.* Click on the Blu-ray for more details and ordering from Amazon.com

 *This latter point has been explained as understandably necessary by Universal in order to gain copyright control over what would otherwise remain a public-domain title.